mhcrnl/ogcalc/doc/ogcalc.rst

            self.abv_result.result_value.set_text("")

 This function resets the interface to its initial state.
-Note that all the member variables are accessed through \variable{self}, which is the class instance, and that the spinbutton and value label to be manipulated are contained within the helper objects defined above.
+Note that all the member variables are accessed through :py:attr:`self`, which is the class instance, and that the spinbutton and value label to be manipulated are contained within the helper objects defined above.